Priority rules – driving licence theory

 The Junction sign does not have to be displayed for the priority-to-the-right rule to apply.

-The sign is simply a clarification at particularly difficult junctions, and will not usually be displayed where the priority-to-the-right rule is applicable.
+The sign is a clarification at particularly difficult junctions, and will not usually be displayed where the priority-to-the-right rule is applicable.

 But how come the sign is not always displayed?